There are many places in the world that a lot of people talk about and you wonder “Is that place really that great?”

 Take Me Back.

-In conclusion, Paris seems to me like one of those cities that can make anyone like it.
+In conclusion, Paris seems like one of those cities that can make anyone like it.

 Do you know anyone that actually doesn’t like Paris and has a good reason?